 Furthermore, the region offers the possibility of making a fantastic ski touring safari.

 The alternatives to enjoying snow sports are many: Pack up and prepare for the excitement and fun!

-Ride and Smile has listed some special ski touring in Davos Klosters:
+Ride and Smile has listed some special off piste skiing in Davos Klosters:

 In Davos, PISCHA is a fantastic mountain for the sport, which we highly recommend.
 The focus there are specifically ski touring, freeride and other fun sports that don’t need prepared slopes – that is what makes this mountain so unique.

 One of our favourite smooth ski tours is the one in PISCHAHORN – 2,912m.When the weather and the snow conditions are good, it is a worth mountain!
 The walk up there is not long, and the run down to TSCHUGGEN is also a cool option for skiing.

 If the RINERHORN mountain is the choice, a recommended off-piste option is to ski down in SERTIGTAL.
 The influence of the weather from the south is prevailing; so, if the forecast says there will be a sunny day in Engandin, you will probably have good weather there, too.

 Feel like being on the top of the world?
 You should go to JAKOBSHORN.
 You start skiing on the impressive altitude of almost of 3,000 m – that is a view!
 It offers various options for a relaxed ski touring as well as a more complex one, as in ROSSBODEN – 2,613 m.
 To facilitate it, there are many open runs very close to the chairlift.
 What else would you wish?

 In Davos, Parsenn is the most prominent area for ski touring and freeride.
 If off-piste skiing is something new for you, try DRIMARCHENSPITZ – 2,346 m.
 For experts, we advise DIRETTISSIMA -2,600 m.